plone/plone.restapi-client/docs/actions/addons.md

 ## Upgrade Addons

+### Mutation function

+Use the `upgradeAddonMutation` function to get the mutation for upgrading an add-on at a given path.

+### Hook

-This function can be used to upgrade an add-on on a the given path.
+Use the `useUpgradeAddon` hook to upgrade an add-on at a given path.

-- Function name: `upgradeAddonMutation`

 ### Parameters